anthedung/holayogabitnami/wp-content/plugins/void-elementor-post-grid-addon-for-elementor-page-builder/readme.txt

 == Description ==

 This plugin adds new element / widget to Elementor Page Builder which helps you to showcase your blog posts, custom post type with custom taxonomy in five different styles.
-You are now able to show not only your deafult posts by wordpress but also anything you create as custom post type. (excluding-meta tags/values).Pagination will also be added so user can easily navigate through the posts.
+You are now able to show not only your deafult posts by wordpress but also anything you create as custom post type. (excluding-meta tags/values).Pagination for easily navigating through the posts, Option to enable or disable pagination.
+See List of features below.

 For more details :[VOID Elementor Post Grid Demo](https://voidcoders.com/product/post-grid-add-on-for-elementor-free/).
 For our other works visit : [VOID Themes](http://voidcoders.com).